simbamangu/WCS-Survey-Manual-v1/docs/source/index.rst

-Welcome to Lumache's documentation!
+WCS Aerial Survey Manual
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+This is an online version of the manual for the WCS Flight Programme, originally published in 2008 under a Creative Commons license.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Things have moved on a lot since then, and the manual will be updated with a Version 2.0 or replaced in a parallel effort.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.
+This has been converted from an original DOCX to RST and hosted on GitHub, and has not been fully organised into sections.

 Contents
 --------